thomHayner/battleship-mini-app/README.md

 - Components are destructured, Elements use 'props', mostly just because it's an organized way to present a variety of techniques.
 The spread operator is used throughout, in App.js is used for setting nested state, and in Square.js it is used as a rest operator.
 Checkboard.js is a pure function and also a switch statement in it.
 <br>

 - There are also pure functions and higher order functions throughout the project.
+Event listeners and handlers for clicking and dragging, and plenty of examples of other aspects of software development.
 <br>

 ### Tech Stack